mhavey/marklogic/uml2es/examples/jokeBook/README.md

 # JokeBook - Advanced Semantics

 ## Intro
 This example exercises all the semantic stereotypes of the toolkit's profile.
-It shows how to tie a UML class to a semantic class, how to relate UML classes using semantic properties, how to qualify a semantic property with additional semantic facts, and how associate arbitrary semantic facts with a UML class.
+It shows how to tie a UML class to a semantic class, how to relate UML classes using semantic properties, how to qualify a semantic property with additional semantic facts, and how to associate arbitrary semantic facts with a UML class.

 Here is our UML model.